 I will stress here that what is illustrated in the photo is not supposed to be a comprehensive survival kit.

-There is no means to create fire or cut, since these are already carried elsewhere.
+There is no means to create fire or cut in the pouch, since these are already carried elsewhere.

 And sometimes capabilities are duplicated, or worse.
 I cringe when I think how many items I have on me that can be used open beer bottles.

-This is basically a collection of useful items for everyday carry.
+My pocket kit is basically a collection of useful items for everyday carry,.

 Cargo pocket carry means you do not want a container that is hard or bulky.

-I selected a cheap first aid kit.
+For my pocket kit, I selected a cheap first aid kit.
 It came with a rather nice triangular bandage that was worth the asking price alone.
-I this bandage this in my primary travel medical kit.
+I have this bandage in my primary travel medical kit.

 To the now emptied pouch I added the following: